julik/pasaporte/README.txt

 Considering the clear-text passwords issue, we strongly recommend running Pasaporte under SSL and under SSL only.
 But of course this might be prohibitive especially if you cannot be self-signed or don't have an extra IP at hand.
+When you run Pasaporte under HTTPS all URLs are going to be rewritten automatically to redirect and link to the HTTPS site.

 ==Profiles

 Pasaporte allows the user to have a simple passport page, where some info can be placed for people who follow the OpenID profile URL.
-Sharing the information si entirelly optional.
+Sharing the information  is entirelly optional.

 ==The all-id